Auburn recruits the Best and the Brightest.

 Applying for admission is the first step, and we’re here to walk you through the process.
 Check out the checklist, deadlines and requirements for applying to Auburn, and all you need to know to make applying easy and stress-free.
 You’ll apply as a freshman applicant if you are a current high school senior or recent high school graduate who has never enrolled in college.

-We understand the circumstances of COVID-19 and remain committed to providing a flexible and thoughtful process.
-Auburn University extended the test-flexible option for first-year students who would start in Fall 2023.
+Auburn University is a test-preferred institution; we recommend that students take and submit official ACT and SAT scores for admissions.
 Freshman admission is based mainly on your high school courses, grades, and academic rigor.
 While we encourage students to submit standardized test scores, they are not required to be considered for admission or scholarships.

 Applying Without a Test Score